fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     cfg.artfctdef.muscle.artifact     = [];
     artif = ft_databrowser(cfg,data);

-{Figure of databrowser}
+TODO add figure fig1_databrowser_init

+TODO add exercise box
+Exercise 1: Browse through the segments to get a feel for the data.
+Do you see any obvious artifacts?
+There is one channel carrying several artifacts throughout the recording, can you find it?
+Use the identify button to see the channel name

+TODO add figure fig2_databrowser_badchan figure caption: Example of a bad channel artifact

 We manually add to the artifact structure the names of those channels that we have identified as bad or missing throughout the entire recording.
-Many FieldTrip functions, ie ft_channelselection or ft_channelrepair, which we will use further down take channel names input.
+Many Fieldtrip functions, ie ft_channelselection or ft_channelrepair, which we will use further down take channel names input.
 For this specify channel names as strings in a cell array such as {'E7';'Oz'}